-Table 5.7 Aggregated SAM output multipliers for five European countries .
-94 Table 5.8 The impact of a shock to production output on production output, factor income, and household income accounts in town and hinterland (summing up to 100%) which is the SAM output multiplier) .
-95 Table 5.9 Average household income multipliers in town and hinterland 14010 515 for five European countries .
+Table 5.7 Aggregated SAM output multipliers for five European 0.4 T-1-1- 5 0 countries .
+94 Table 5.8 The impact of a shock to production output on production output, factor income, and household income accounts in town and hinterland (summing up to 100% 0.5 which is the SAM output multiplier) .
+95 Table 5.9 Average household income multipliers in town and hinterland for five European countries .
 99 Table 5.10 SAM Household income multipliers in town and hinterland for 5 European countries .
-99 Table 5.11 The impact of a shock to household income (average of 4 income groups) on production output, factor income and household income in town and hinterland (summing up to 100% which is the SAM household income multiplier) 100 Table 5.12 Output multipliers of aggregated sectors, as well as for the sectors with the highest multiplier values for the six Dutch towns 108 Table 5 13 Income multipliers for the six Dutch towns 100 Table 5.14 Employment multipliers for key employment sectors 110 Table 6.1 Constraint variables included in the seven different models 125 Table 6.2 Standardized Absolute Error (SAE) of the constraint variables 125 income jobs and household for simulation models with different constraints and different data sets 126 Tabla 6.3 SAE values for the constraint variables 120 Table 6.4 SAE values for the constraint variables number of persons and 127 Table 0.4 sAE values for the control valiables number of persons and 127 Table 6 5 Share of total purchases hought in the four genes per 127 Table 0.5 state of total purchases bought in the four zones per 120 Table 6.6 Share of total numbers hough tin the four genes 120 Table 0.0 share of total purchases bought in the four zones 120 Table 67 Share of households living 5 means on loss in the Numeroot 129 Table 6.7 Share of nouseholds living 5 years or less in the Nunspeet 124 m 11 7 1 region 134 Table 7.1 SAE values for the constraint variables for Nunspeet in 1 4 1 T 11 T 2 2010 and 2020 141 Table 7.2 Allocation of shopping expenditures 144 Table 7.3 Redistributive effect of extra demand for grocery, fun and goal products in zones A and B (SAM output multipliers) 145 Table 7.4 Macroeconomic (ME) effects ( $\in 1000$) per month in town and hinterland from changing demand in 2010 145 Table 7.5 Macroeconomic (ME) effects ( $\in 1000$) per month in town m 11 = - and hinterland from changing demand in 2020 145 Table 7.6 The effects of a new supermarket on the total grocery expenditures in the four zones (in monthly expenditures per zone) 148
+99 Table 5.11 The impact of a shock to household income (average of 4 income groups) on production output, factor income and household income in town and hinterland (summing up to 100% which is the SAM household income multiplier) 100 Table 5.12 Output multipliers of aggregated sectors, as well as for the sectors with the highest multiplier values for the six Dutch towns 108 Table 5.13 Income multipliers for the six Dutch towns 109 Employment multipliers for key employment sectors 110 Table 6.1 Constraint variables included in the seven different models 125 Table 6.2 Standardized Absolute Error (SAE) of the constraint variables income, jobs and household for simulation models with different constraints and different data sets 126 Table 6.3 SAE values for the constraint variables 127 Table 6.4 SAE values for the control variables number of persons and number of single- and double-income households 127 Table 6.5 Share of total purchases bought in the four zones per settlement 128 Table 6.6 Share of total purchases bought in the four zones per settlement 129 Table 6.7 Share of households living 5 years or less in the Nunspeet region 134 Table 7.1 SAE values for the constraint variables for Nunspeet in 2010 and 2020 141 Table 7.2 Allocation of shopping expenditures 144 Table 7.3 Redistributive effect of extra demand for grocery, fun and goal products in zones A and B (SAM output multipliers) 145 Table 7.4 Macroeconomic (ME) effects ( €1000) per month in town and hinterland from changing demand in 2010 145 Table 7.5 Macroeconomic (ME) effects ( €1000) per month in town and hinterland from changing demand in 2020 145 Table 7.6 The effects of a new supermarket on the total grocery expenditures in the four zones (in monthly expenditures per zone) 148 xvi List of Tables

-Table 7.7 Changing flow of total expenditures (grocery, fun, and goal shopping) for Scenario 1 for different possible locations 149 Table 7.8 Changing flow of total expenditures (grocery, fun and goal shopping) for Scenario 2 150 Table 7.9 Macroeconomic (ME) effects ( €1000) per month in town and hinterland from retail developments in 2010 153
+Table 7.8 Changing flow of total expenditures (grocery, fun and goal shopping) for Scenario 2 Table 7.7 Changing flow of total expenditures (grocery, fun, and goal shopping) for Scenario 2 shopping) for Scenario 1 for different possible locations 149 Table 7.9 Macroeconomic (ME) effects ( €1000) per month in town Table 7.8 Changing flow of total expenditures (grocery, fun and goal , , , , , , , , , , , , , , , , , , , shopping) for Scenario 2 150 and hinterland from retail developments in 2010 Table 7.9 Macroeconomic (ME) effects ( €1000) per month in town and hinterland from retail developments in 2010 153